LeoHChen/HarmonyVultrNode/README.md

 This will connect your to the node, press yes for establishing identity.

 ## 2.3 Start the node software
-Follow these [steps](https://docs.harmony.one/pangaea/setup-your-node-and-connect-to-pangaea/node-setup/advanced-users/vultr#step-3-launching-your-vultr-node) of the official guide.
+Follow these <a href="hhttps://docs.harmony.one/pangaea/setup-your-node-and-connect-to-pangaea/node-setup/advanced-users/vultr#step-3-launching-your-vultr-node" target="_blank">steps</a> of the official guide.
 Most steps are already done but will shorten it some day.

-tl;dr type this:
+For now this is the short version:
 ```
 tmux new-session -s node
 sudo ./node.sh -t